Vyral/tiffany-fykes-recruiting/_posts/2018-12-06-how-you-can-find-out-if-your-listing-is-overpriced.md

 ---
 layout: post
 title: How You Can Find Out if Your Listing Is Overpriced
-date: 2018-12-06 16:43:41
+date: 2018-12-06 16:43:00
 tags:
 excerpt: 'If you think your home may be overpriced, here are a few ways to find out.'
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Tiffany+Fykes/Tiffany+Fykes-+How+to+Tell+if+Your+Listing+is+Overprice.mp4
-pullquote: 'To make sure your home isn’t overpriced, price or condition must change.'
+pullquote: 'To make sure your home isn’t overpriced, its price or condition must change.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true